Knowledge-Commons/Interoperable-Wisdom-Commons-Mapathon-21/Gathering Wisdom and Knowledge.md

 # Gathering Wisdom and Knowledge

-**[ed. note: The "Who, How, What" fields were not generally exported together from Miro, so this page is currently a jumble.
+**[ed. note: The "Who, How, What" fields were not exported together from Miro, so this page is currently a jumble.
 See the [original Miro board](https://miro.com/app/board/o9J_lqaPCGw=/) to see the original context of the individual items.]**

 _Who is Gathering?
 Why are you Gathering?
 Contact Info_